pcd444/comlink/README.md

+# PRE README.

+I pcd444 did not make any of this.
+I forked it to add my notes to the code to further my understanding of the code.
+TY

 # Comlink

 Comlink makes [WebWorkers][webworker] enjoyable.
 Comlink is a **tiny library (1.1kB)**, that removes the mental barrier of thinking about `postMessage` and hides the fact that you are working with workers.